 Growth is an irreversible change in mass.
 It is possible because respiration provides excess energy for organisms to use to grow.
 Excess energy can be used for the production of new cells and tissue which inevitably leads to the growth of an individual.

 Reproduction is the creation of a living thing from an existing organism.
 The simplest form of reproduction is the division of one cell into two.
 For large, multi-cellular organisms reproduction is more complicated than a single division of a cell.

 Reproduction can occur sexually or asexually.
 Sexual reproduction requires two organisms.
 Asexual reproduction is where one organism produces a new organism entirely by themselves.
-In sexual reproduction the genetic material from each parents is split in half and combined with the genetic material of the second parent.
+In sexual reproduction, the genetic material from each parent is split in half and combined with the genetic material of the second parent.
 This creates a unique individual with a mix of genes from two parents.

 EXCRETION – REMOVAL OF WASTE PRODUCTS

 All organisms produce wastes that need to be removed.
 Normal functions in cells and tissues of organisms produce waste such as urine and dead cells.
-If waste products stays inside an organism they can become toxic.
-All organisms therefore have methods for removing waste products from their body.
+If waste products stay inside an organism they can become toxic.
+All organisms, therefore, have methods for removing waste products from their body.
 Excretion is the term used to define the removal of waste products from an organism.